 As one reviewer put it, "After using 10 different purple shampoos this one is by far the best.
 Removes brass in ONE wash.
 I like to leave it in my hair while I shower to tone out even more!
 Lathers extremely well, smells great, and does not completely dry out your hair.
 A little goes a long way with its deep pigment!"

 One Amazon reviewer stated, "I can't live without this.
 I dye my hair myself after a disastrous trip to a salon left me with fried hair that started falling out and a blustery burn on my head.
 I have a lot of natural red in my dark blonde hair and dye it light blonde every 4-6 weeks.
 It turns bright red, and this saves the day every time!
 I also love the smell of it.

-Ulta reviewers have given this 4.5 stars and over 600 glowing reviews.
+Ulta reviewers have given this 4.4 stars and over 800 glowing reviews.
 "I use this shampoo with the conditioner every other shower and it truly takes the brassy tones out of my blonde hair.
 The exact reason I bought it!
-It leaves my hair soft and shiny and keeps tangles out which is very difficult for my fine hair, definitely going to purchase again" Amazon is selling the shampoo and conditioner together for $43.
+It leaves my hair soft and shiny and keeps tangles out which is very difficult for my fine hair, definitely going to purchase again."

 "Smells nice and keeps my hair a great shade of blonde!
 I have ash blonde highlights and this shampoo helps to keep the colour looking fresh.
 I don't find the smell too strong compared to other purple shampoos.
 I also find it a better consistency as some purple shampoos are too runny.
-I would definitely recommend this product."
+I would definitely recommend this product," wrote one Sephora reviewer.